Hypothermia: Classification

-The normal human body temperature is often stated as 36.5–37.5 C. Hyperthermia and fever, are defined as a temperature of greater than 37.5-38.3 C.
+The normal human body temperature is often stated as 36.5–37.5 C. Hyperthermia and fevers are defined as a temperature of greater than 37.5-38.3 C.

 Signs and symptoms

 Signs and symptoms vary depending on the degree of hypothermia, and may be divided by the three stages of severity.
 People with hypothermia may appear pale and feel cold to touch.

 Infants with hypothermia may feel cold when touched, with bright red skin and an unusual lack of energy.

-Behavioural changes such as impaired judgement, impaired sense of time and place, unusual aggression and numbness can be observed in individuals with hypothermia, they can also deny their condition and refuse any help.
+Behavioural changes such as impaired judgement, impaired sense of time and place, unusual aggression and numbness can be observed in individuals with hypothermia; they can also deny their condition and refuse any help.
 A hypothermic person can be euphoric and hallucinating.

-Cold stress refers to a near-normal body temperature with low skin temperature, signs include shivering.
+Cold stress refers to a near-normal body temperature with low skin temperature; signs include shivering.
 Cold stress is caused by cold exposure and it can lead to hypothermia and frostbite if not treated.